EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

+11/17

+1. Aki.
+Next steps for documentation reordering, splitting and other big changes?

 11/10

 1. Bob. licenses for web site tutorials and other material.
 Resolution: decide on license or lack of license for reuse.

-2. Aki.
-Documentation reordering, splitting and other big changes.

 3. Phil Price is in town and has a time series decomposition model.
 I (Andrew) thought it could be fun to discuss, also this is an example of the sort of stat modeling discussion that we should be able to find a place for.